23.5 in x 35.5 in = 5.79 sq. ft, ¾ in thick, weight = 1.32 lbs each

 A • Once excavation is completed, level the excavated area using a rake or shovel. • Ensure a slope of at least 1 degree away from any structure, such as a house.

-STEP 3 • Addition of Geo-Fabric levelling and compacting bedding sand
+STEP 3 • Addition of Geo-Fabric geotextile (non-woven Gator Fabric GF 4.4) levelling and compacting the sand

-A • Lay down the geo-fabric and cover the complete excavated area.
+A • Lay down the geotexitle non-woven Gator Fabric GF 4,4 and cover the complete excavated area and side.

 STEP 4 • Installation of the Gator Base